Thalhalla/Thalhalla-Github-Theme/README.md

 make
 ```

-Using the make method will automatically copy the resulting travis-dark.css to
+Using the make method will automatically copy the resulting github-thalhalla.css to
 your clipboard (assuming you are in X).
 Then just paste into stylish

 #### Installation

-You can just copy the contents of travis-dark.css into a stylish document.
+You can just copy the contents of github-thalhalla.css into a stylish document.